dnmfarrell/jp/README.md

 jp
 ==
-A JSON processor: it takes a stream of JSON text, parses it onto a stack, optionally transforms it, and then prints it on STDOUT. jp automatically detects multiline JSON, and JSON per line input.
+A JSON processor: it takes a stream of JSON text, parses it onto a stack, optionally transforms it, and then prints it out. jp automatically detects multiline JSON, and JSON per line input.

     jp [options] [arg ...]